-х No , I do not wish to oral examination participate at the Yes , I wish to particip oral examination ate at the 8.
-If you wish be necessary oral part of the exami nation, pleas se outline why you con sider this to the Inspector will dete edure to adopt to hear amination. those who S ignature: Date: 8 Dec 2014 3 ignature.
-Date.
-0 Dec 2014
+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

-Name or Organisation : 3.
-To which part of the Local Plan does this representation relate?
-Paragraph 4.17 Po Core Policy 5: Housing Supply Ring fence Proposals I Мар 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes Х No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No Х 4 (3) Complies with the Duty to cooperate Yes X No Please mark as appropriate. is unsound or fails to comply with to possible.
-If you wish to support the legal comply with the support the legal complete.
+Paragraph 4.17 Pol icy Core Policy 5: Housing Supply Ring fence Proposals Map 4.
+Do you consider the Local Plan is : 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes x No

 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.

-If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your to be located in the Science Vale Area.
+If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.

+Paragraph 4.17 states that the "Economic Forecasting to Inform the Oxfordshire Strategic Economic Plan and Strategic Housing Market Assessment" by SQW and Cambridge Econometrics February 2014 indicates that around 15,850, or ~70%, of the 23,000 new jobs forecast for the district to 2031 are likely to be located in the Science Vale Area.
 To clarify, this means that the Vale expect up to 15,850 new jobs to be created within the South East Vale covering the area from Wantage and Grove in the West to the outskirts of Didcot in the East, and from Sutton Courtenay in the North to Chilton in the South.

-Paragraph 4.17 states that the "Economic Forecasting to Inform the Oxfordshire Strategic Economic Plan and Strategic Housing Market Assessment" by SQW and Cambridge Econometrics February 2014 indicates that around 15,850, or ~70%, of the 23,000 new jobs forecast for the district to 2031 are likely